ibm-build-lab/NLU-demo-with-ui/README.md

 In this code pattern, we will create an application that takes in text and analyzes it for sentiment using the IBM Natural Language Understanding APIs.
 The user will enter text into a text area and press the "Submit" button.
 The text is analyzed based on the **latest loaded model** into the NLU service.

-The main benefit of using the Watson Natural Understanding Service is its powerful analytics engine that provides cognitive enrichments and insights into data.
-The key enrichments that are extracted include:
+The main benefit of using the IBM Watson® Watson Natural Understanding Service is its powerful analytics engine that provides cognitive enrichments and insights into data.
+IBM Watson® Natural Language Understanding uses deep learning to extract meaning and metadata from unstructured text data.
+Use text analytics to extract categories, classification, entities, keywords, sentiment, emotion, relations, and syntax.

-Entities: people, companies, organizations, cities, and more.
-Keywords: important topics typically used to index or search the data.
-Concepts: identified general concepts that aren't necessarily referenced in the data.
-Sentiment: the overall positive or negative sentiment of the data.

 The React Frontend was created from the [Create React App](https://github.com/facebook/create-react-app) project.